hu-macsy/lama_old/doc/user/tutorial/firstCompile.rst

 Now it should be possible to run the executable.
 Beside the output it is very likely that you get the following warning message::

-    <root> (GenLogger.cpp::275,func=configure) WARN: LAMA_LOG not set, use default configuration
+    <root> (GenLogger.cpp::275,func=configure) WARN: SCAI_LOG not set, use default configuration

-The environment variable LAMA_LOG should be set with a useful value to get rid of the warning.
+The environment variable SCAI_LOG should be set with a useful value to get rid of the warning.
 You can set the variable explicitly with the default value::

-    export LAMA_LOG=WARN
+    export SCAI_LOG=WARN

 For other useful environment variables see :doc:`here <environmentVariables>`.